ivanzivkovic1/node-red-contrib-better-sftp/README.md

 **Remove Directory** - Set `msg.payload` to the name of the directory to remove.
 If blank working directory will be used.

+**Rename file** - Set `msg.payload.filename` to the desired name of remote file.
+Set `msh.payload.tofilename` to the desired new name of the remote file.
+If `msg.payload.filename` is not specified filename in node config will be used.

 Configuration
 -------